Author: Martin English, CEO & Founding Partner

 FAQs

-What makes a local EOR different from a global EOR?
+What is the main difference between a local EOR and a global EOR?

 What compliance proof should a Philippines EOR provide?

-A Philippines EOR should provide DOLE-aligned contracts, payroll records, payslips, SSS, PhilHealth, and Pag-IBIG contribution evidence, 13th-month pay records, remittance receipts or summaries, and offboarding or final pay records when needed.
+A Philippines EOR should provide DOLE-aligned employment contracts, payslips, payroll records, SSS, PhilHealth, and Pag-IBIG contribution evidence, BIR withholding support, 13th-month pay records, remittance receipts or summaries, and offboarding or final-pay records where relevant.

 How much does a local EOR cost in the Philippines?